 In simple terms, the output is a task you complete, and an outcome is something that occurs as a result of the study.
 For example, If you offer a demo to a prospect, that will be seen as output but if you win a customer, that will be an outcome.
 It is mainly seen that people primarily focus on outputs.
 It is simple to come up with a checklist of items; however, bringing things to closure defines your output, which for some reason, always comes last.

 The Objective and Key Results (OKR) framework offers a flexible way to achieve business goals for any work culture or, for that matter, personal use.
 This tool can be seen to provide a cultural shift from an output or activities-based mindset to an outcome-based model for most organizations of today.
 OKRs offer the best blueprint to define your business goals and formulate a roadmap to achieving them.
 The methodology is concise, and the key objectives are the overarching goals the team would like to achieve.
 Results are actionable steps that are measurable, specific, and time-bound and are designed to help achieve the core objective.

 While there are countless methods of designing and developing OKRs, drafting objectives and focusing on key results that outline progress can lead to spectacular outcomes.
-This write-up will focus on the difference between activity and impact and the two critical components of OKRs, output key results, and outcomes.
+This write-up will focus on the difference between activity and impact and the two critical components of OKR Software, output key results, and outcomes.

 Importance of delivering outputs and achieving outcomes

 As a business leader, it is critical to know the difference in the terms, not for just clarification but because key outputs are simple to measure as compared to outcomes.

 In most cases, outputs are quantitative since data is made available to substantiate what has been delivered and by how much.
 Outputs can be reported easily and validated if required.